gorizond/catalog-backend-module-fleet/README.md

       includeLocal: true
 ```

-Использование в Kubernetes backend (пример new backend system):
+Usage in the Kubernetes backend (new backend system):

 ```ts
 import { FleetK8sLocator } from '@gorizond/catalog-backend-module-fleet';